SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/100-global-environments.md

 This is the easiest way to build custom images, as long as you need to customize aspects of the image that are supported by our buildpacks.
 This is how we build the global environment images for [renkulab.io](https://renkulab.io).
-You can see the code for our global images [here](https://github.com/SwissDataScienceCenter/renku/tree/master/global-images) and you can find our run image [here](https://github.com/SwissDataScienceCenter/renku-frontend-buildpacks/pkgs/container/renku-frontend-buildpacks%2Frun-image).
+You can see the code for our global images in the [Renku repository](https://github.com/SwissDataScienceCenter/renku/tree/master/global-images) and you can find our run image [in our image registry](https://github.com/SwissDataScienceCenter/renku-frontend-buildpacks/pkgs/container/renku-frontend-buildpacks%2Frun-image).

 For example if you need a global environment image with custom Python packages, then you can specify these with Poetry.
-Once you have the `pyproject.toml` and `poetry.lock` files, you can use the `pack` CLI (found [here](https://github.com/buildpacks/pack)) to build the images.
+Once you have the `pyproject.toml` and `poetry.lock` files, you can use the `pack` [CLI](https://github.com/buildpacks/pack) to build the images.

 :::note